reload/ddsdk2016/README.md

 * Run `docker-compose exec fpm drush -y updb -y` to run update-hooks
 * Run `docker-compose exec fpm drush -y cim` to import configuration
 * Run `docker-compose exec fpm drush -y search-api-clear` clear the search index to bring it and the site in sync
-* Access your dockerhost on port 80 (eg. http://local.docker or localhost)
+* Access your dockerhost on port 80 (eg. http://ddsdk.docker)

 ### Customizations
-You can disable docker-sync by adding
+If you have docker-sync enabled on your machine, but prefer not to use it in this project, you can disable docker-sync by adding
 ```
 NO_DOCKER_SYNC=1
 ```